Measuring Your Mission

 9:00 am - 12:00 pm

 2201 Outlet Center Drive, Oxnard, CA 93036

 About this event

 How do you measure the impact of your organization and the services it provides?
-Join us for Measuring Your Mission as we introduce a performance measurement based approach to program evaluation.
+Join us for Measuring Your Mission as we introduce an outcomes-based approach to program evaluation.
 Participants will:

-Gain an understanding of Theory of Change & Logic Model as a foundation for evaluation framework
+- Gain an understanding of a theory of change & logic models as a foundation for an evaluation plan

 As the principal at JSL community Strategies, Jennifer Lobenhofer guides mission-driven organizations in envisioning, planning, achieving, and measuring their greatest imaginable impact on the communities they serve.
 She has more than twenty years of experience providing capacity-building education, facilitation, and consulting to organizations in the public and nonprofit sectors, and her current consulting practice focuses on providing strategic planning and program evaluation support to nonprofit organizations.